Madhavkabra/Notelist/README.md

-A simple note list app developed using React, redux, redux-saga.
+A simple note list app developed using React, redux toolkit, redux-saga.

 The app can be viewed at:
 https://madhavkabra.github.io/Notelist/